 The 4Rs use a Red/Amber/Green list of Preferred Materials and Formats.
 It demonstrates the packaging types Tesco want to use.
 If the whole industry switched to these materials, it would be easier for UK recyclers to recycle and reuse materials as a part of a closed loop.
 The ‘Green’ list sets out nine easy-to-recycle materials that are encouraged for all packaging.
 The use of ‘Amber’ material is controlled.
 Tesco has pressed suppliers to remove all ‘Red’ materials.
 We don't stock new products that contain these materials, as customers cannot easily recycle them in the UK.
 Since 2018, by working in partnership with suppliers, we have replaced over 11,400 tonnes of the hardest-to-recycle materials with easier-to-recycle alternatives.

 To lead customers and industry toward reusable alternatives, Tesco launched a ground-breaking way for customers to shop that allows them to buy a wide range of food, drink, household and beauty products in reusable and durable packaging.
-In partnership with Loop, customers in ten large Tesco stores are able to purchase many of UK’s biggest and most popular brands in reusable packaging.
-This includes Persil, Fever-Tree, Carex, Tetley Tea and BrewDog.
+In partnership with Loop, customers in ten large Tesco stores were able to purchase many of the UK’s biggest and most popular brands in reusable packaging.
+This included Persil, Fever-Tree, Carex, Tetley Tea and BrewDog.
 35 Tesco own brand essentials were included in the range.
-Customers wishing to opt for reusable packaging simply visit the Loop fixture in the store and add the products they want into their trolley as a part of their shop.
-The Loop range comes ready prefilled in the perfect container for that product, so there’s no need for customers to bring their own containers or refill themselves.
+Customers wishing to opt for reusable packaging had to simply visit the Loop fixture in the store and added the products they wanted into their trolley as a part of their shop.
+The reusable range was ready prefilled in the perfect container for that product, so there was no need for customers to bring their own containers or refill themselves.
 The impact of switching just three items of the weekly shop could be enormous: if customers in the 10 stores switched their recyclable tomato ketchup, cola and washing up liquid bottles to the reusable Heinz Tomato Ketchup, Coca-Cola and Ecover alternatives, the packaging would be used and reused more than two and a half million times a year.